Qqwy/elixir-type_check/Comparing TypeCheck and Elixir Typespecs.md

 # TypeCheck - unsupported
 ```

-TypeCheck currently solely allows the usage of `when` to specify `type guards`.
+TypeCheck currently solely allows the usage of `when` to specify 'type guards' (see below).
 Support for spec guards could be added.
 However:
 - Their usage is quite rare.
 - Each place where it is used, it matches 'exactly the same value'.
 Building this check is relatively tricky.